subtopic 2.3: Biogeochemical cycles

 Nitrogen is an essential nutrient for plant growth, but atmospheric dinitrogen (N₂) is unavailable to plants because they cannot fix nitrogen on their own.
 To overcome this limitation, some plants form mutualistic associations with nitrogen-fixing bacteria.
 These associations allow plants to access nitrogen in a usable form, providing them with a competitive advantage in ecosystems where nitrogen is a limiting factor.

-- Nitrogen Fixation: Nitrogen-fixing bacteria convert atmospheric nitrogen (N₂) into ammonia (NH₃), which can then be taken up by plants and used to synthesize essential organic compounds such as amino acids and proteins.
+- Nitrogen Fixation: Nitrogen-fixing bacteria convert atmospheric nitrogen (N₂) into ammonia (NH₃), a form plants can absorb and use to create essential organic compounds like amino acids and proteins.

-- Enzyme: The enzyme nitrogenase, found in nitrogen-fixing bacteria, catalyzes the conversion of N₂ to NH₃.
+- Enzyme: Nitrogenase, found in these bacteria, catalyzes the conversion of N₂ into NH₃.

-- Free-Living Bacteria: Such as Azotobacter, which fix nitrogen independently in the soil.
+- Free-Living Bacteria: e.g., Azotobacter, which fix nitrogen independently in soil.

-- Symbiotic Bacteria: Such as Rhizobium and Frankia, which form mutualistic associations with plants.
+- Symbiotic Bacteria: e.g., Rhizobium and Frankia, which form mutualistic relationships with specific plants.

 - Examples: Peas (Pisum sativum), beans (Phaseolus vulgaris), clover (Trifolium spp.), and soybeans (Glycine max).